 - Coat corned beef with mustard and spice paste on both sides.

 - Place on smoker grate, and smoke for 3 hours with the lid closed.
+If using a regular BBQ grill, use an indirect heat method and place the meat on the side without flames or coals.

 - After 3 hours, place the corned beef in a shallow aluminum pan, add beer and surround with onion.
-The beer will help draw the excess salt out of the corned beef and bring in complimentary flavors.
+The beer will help draw the excess salt out fo the corned beef and bring in complimentary flavors.

 - Carve against the grain and serve.